LiuzLab/AI_MARRVEL/README.md

 NOTE: You need to create `params.yaml` by copying [params.yaml.example](params.yaml.example) file and follow the instruction.

-For more information on usage and parameters which can be are open for modification, please use `--help` Option.
+For more information on usage and parameters which are open for modification, please use `--help` option as shown below.

 ```
 nextflow run main.nf --help